Andrew Bayne Memorial Library: History

 The historic building housing the library collection was once the home of Amanda Bayne Balph, the daughter of Andrew Bayne, the namesake of the library.
-Andrew Bayne was a member of the Pennsylvania Constitutional Convention of 1837-1838 and Sheriff of Allegheny County in 1838.
+Andrew Bayne was a member of the Pennsylvania Constitutional Convention of 1837–1838 and Sheriff of Allegheny County in 1838.
 His daughters, Amanda Balph and Jane Teece, bequeathed the homestead and 4 acre surrounding it to Bellevue Borough to be used as a library and park.

 Amanda's husband, James Madison Balph, was a prominent architect of Allegheny County, and designed and built the Victorian-style home in 1875.
 There is a marble fireplace in each room of the house, and James Balph's initials are engraved in the glass transom over the front door.
 Mrs. Balph, widowed in 1899, lived on in the large white house until her death in August 1912, when it became borough property.

 In May 1914, a library committee announced the opening of two rooms in the old home for use as a library.
 Walkways were laid out, and in 1916, a swimming pool was built in the southernmost part of the park.
-(The pool has since been removed and a basketball court built in its place.)
+(The pool has since been removed.)
 The upstairs rooms were cleaned and furnished in the early 1920s by a group of women called the Bellevue Federation, who also built tennis courts on the property.

 On Memorial Day 1927, the borough formally dedicated the park and library to the citizens of Bellevue.

 Today, Andrew Bayne Memorial Library is accompanied by a park.
 This park has playground equipment for children and a large field that is often used to play football and ultimate frisbee.
 Next to the field is the Jim Porch Gazebo that is reserved for parties, picnics, and family gatherings.
-During the summer, the Library hosts movies and concerts on Wednesday evenings.
+From June-October, the park hosts the Bellevue Farmer’s Market on Wednesdays.
 Throughout the year, the Library offers children's activities and various holiday celebrations.